particle-iot-archived/spark-core-app-ios/README.md

 # Spark iOS Application

-This is official application of Spark Devices for the Spark Core.
+This is the open source version of the iOS app from Spark Labs, Inc. for controlling the Spark Core.
 It provides key functionality of SmartConfig and Tinker.

 ## Building

+*USERS MUST DOWNLOAD THE SMART CONFIG LIBRARY FROM TEXAS INSTRUMENTS, AGREE TO THAT LICENSE, AND ADD IT TO THIS APP.
+MORE THOROUGH INSTRUCTIONS WILL BE PROVIDED IN THE FUTURE.
+FEEL FREE TO SUBMIT PULL REQUESTS WITH GOOD BUILD INSTRUCTIONS.* :smile:

 This project is designed to be build againt iOS 7 SDK and will not work with others.
 It does makes use of third-party libraries which are bundled.
 Those include GCDAsyncSocket and CocoaLumberjack.